open-AIMS/ADRIAIndicators.jl/paper/paper.md

 # Statement of Need

-Ecological models of coral reefs produce large amounts of high-dimensional data.
-There is a need for standardized tools to summarize and analyze these model outputs to facilitate comparison between different models and scenarios.
+Models of coral reef ecosystems can produce large volumes of high-dimensional data.
+There is a need for standardized tools to summarize and analyze these model outputs to facilitate inter-model comparison of environmental projections and implications of intervention activities.
 ADRIAIndicators.jl provides a set of standard metrics that can be used to summarize the state of reef ecological model outputs that previously existed within the ADRIA.jl package but was being reproduced for other coral ecology models.
 The package is written in Julia, a high-level, high-performance programming language for technical computing.
-The package is designed to be easy to use, and provides an in-place option for all metrics for any eventual wrappers that may be implemented in python and R.
+The package is designed to be easy to use, and provides an in-place option for all metrics for any eventual wrappers that may be implemented in Python and R.

 ## Available Metrics